National Collegiate Athletic Association (Philippines): Current expansion

 After it was revealed that several players of the PCU juniors' basketball team enrolled with spurious documents, PCU's seniors and juniors teams were suspended in the 2007–08 season.
 The seniors teams participated in the 2008–09 season, but all teams would take an indefinite leave of absence starting with the 2009–10 season.
-As a result, the Management Committee conducted a search for PCU's replacement but it was decided that such replacements would be deferred to the 2010–11 season.
-The league opted to invite guest teams instead, with Angeles University Foundation, Arellano University (AU) and Emilio Aguinaldo College (EAC) being the invitees, and being eligible to win championships.
-On the next season, AU and EAC's status was upgraded to probationary membership.
-Lyceum of the Philippines University, which had earlier sought membership, was accepted as a guest team in the 2011–12 season.
-Arellano became a regular member since the 2013–14 season after meeting the league requirements.
-EAC and Lyceum were accepted by the league as regular members starting 2015–16 season.
+As a result, the Management Committee conducted a search for PCU's replacement but it was decided that such replacements would be deferred to Season 86 (2010–11).
+The league opted to invite guest teams instead, with Angeles University Foundation (AUF), Arellano University (AU), and Emilio Aguinaldo College (EAC) being the invitees, and being eligible to win championships.
+In Season 86, AU's and EAC's status were upgraded to probationary membership.
+Lyceum of the Philippines University (LPU), which had earlier sought membership, was accepted as a guest team in the Season 87 (2011–12).
+Arellano became a regular member in Season 89 (2013–14) after meeting the league requirements, this is then followed by EAC and Lyceum in Season 91 (2015–16).

-Due to the loss of the congressional franchise of ABS-CBN, GMA Network and GMA News TV (later GTV since February 22, 2021) will air the future seasons of the NCAA for 5 years, from Seasons 96 to 101.
+Due to the loss of the congressional franchise of ABS-CBN, the NCAA had to find a new broadcast partner.
+Later, it was announced that the GMA Network beat TV5 in a bid to acquire the broadcast rights for the next six seasons starting with Season 96 (2020–21), which encompassed the association's centennial season in 2024–25.